EddieHole/ice-cream-coding-challenge/README.md

 ## 3.Store the purchase order ID and the computed price in a table in a database

 Answer: Use the SQLite library to create databases and tables.

+## Errors found after inspection:

+1. The same ID will have different orders.
+Orders with the same ID should be merged and then calculated.
+2. The save format of 'Price' stored in the table should retain two decimal places (de)